elduvelle/ephys_tutorials/additional_lesion_making.md

 |Output:   |on|

 Red output = contacting channel to lesion
-Black output = connected to drive ground (or, alternatively, rat skin with a wet tissue)
+Black output = connected to drive ground, grounded part of cone, or, alternatively, rat skin via a saline-imbibed tissue